-During a normal hectic day at the office where you’re constantly being interrupted by ringing phones, co-worker questions, emails, and social media, maintaining focus on your work can be a challenge.
+During a normal hectic day at work where you’re constantly being interrupted by emails, co-worker questions, IMs, texts and social media, staying focused on your tasks can be a challenge.
 But don’t give in.
 These eight ideas can help you maintain your concentration.

 1. Get a good night’s sleep

 The most important thing you can do to maintain focus occurs before you even begin your day.
 Get enough sleep.
-The National Sleep Foundation’s latest recommendation for adults is a minimum of six and ideally 7-9 hours of sleep a night.
+The National Sleep Foundation’s latest recommendation for adults is ideally 7-9 hours of sleep a night.
 This should give you enough energy to stay focused and productive throughout the workday.

 2. Make a to-do list

 As the familiar saying goes, if you don’t know where you’re going, any road will take you there.
 It’s the same for your workday.
 If you don’t plan what you hope to accomplish during the day, you will waste time meandering from task to task, some of which are not tied to your short- or long-term goals.
 Nothing is more motivating and satisfying than checking off a task from your to-do list and moving on to the next item.